Pricing changes are coming in January. Contact our Sales team to secure the current price for your desired license.

 BoolQueryObject

-optional This parameter allows setting a server-side filter to decrease the size of the response from the server.
-See an example on JSFiddle.
+optional This parameter allows setting a server-side filter to decrease the size of the response from the server Live example.

 requestHeaders